tangowithcode/tango_with_django_2/manuscript/chapter-git.md

 Check out the following example of a `.gitignore` file:

 {lang="text",linenos=off}
+	.pyc
+	.DS_Store
+	__pycache__/
 	db.sqlite3
-	config/api_keys.py
-	*.pyc

-In this example `.gitignore` file, there are three entries -- one on each line.
-The first entry prompts Git to ignore the file `db.sqlite3`, a binary database file that should never be committed.
-The file `api_keys.py` residing within the `config` directory of your repository is also ignored, being presented on the second line.
-The third entry then prompts Git to ignore *all* instance of files with a `.pyc` extension, or compiled Python files.
-This is a really nice feature: you can use *wildcards* to make generic entries if you need to!
+	*.key
+	thumbs.db

+In this example `.gitignore` file, there are six entries -- one on each line.
+We detail each of the entries below.

+- The first entry prompts Git to ignore any file with an extension of `.pyc` -- the wildcard `*` denoting *anything.* A `.pyc` file is a [bytecode representation of a Python module](https://stackoverflow.com/a/2998228), something that Python creates for modules in order to speed up execution.
+These can be safely ignored when committing to version control.
+- The second entry, `.DS_Store`, is a hidden file created by macOS systems.
+These files contain custom attributes that you unknowingly set when browsing through your filesystem using the Finder app.
+Custom attributes may, for example, represent the position of icons, or the view that you use to show your files in a given directory.
+- The third entry represents any directory of the name `__pycache__`.
+This directory is new to Python 3, and is where the [bytecode representation](https://stackoverflow.com/a/16869074) of your modules live.
+Again, these directories can be safely ignored.
+- `db.sqlite3` is your database.
+Read the note below for a detailed explanation on why this should always be excluded from your repository.
+- `*.key` is the fifth entry.
+This represents any file with the extension `key`, a convention we use where files with this extension contain sensitive information -- like keys for API authentication.
+These should never be committed -- doing so would be the equivalent of publicly sharing your password!
+- The final entry is `thumbs.db`.
+Like the `.DS_Store` file created by macOS, this is the Windows equivalent.

+Remember, wildcards are a neat feature to use here.
+If you ever have a type of file you do not wish to commit, then just use a `*.abc` to denote any filename, with the extension `.abc`.

 I> ### `.gitignore` -- What else should I ignore?
 I> There are many kinds of files you could safely ignore from being committed and pushed to your Git repositories.